 The IUB consists of three members appointed by the Governor of Iowa.
 The mission of the Iowa Utilities Board is to regulate “utilities to ensure that reasonably priced, reliable, environmentally responsible, and safe utility services are available to all Iowans.”
 In other words, the IUB is charged with ensuring that all electric, natural gas, water, and telecommunication providers in Iowa adhere to reliability, safety, and environmental standards—and charge reasonable rates.

 Beyond these two primary reasons, the municipalization process takes a lot of dedicated people, political will, and funding.
 Some cities are not prepared to go through this process—and in some cases feasibility studies may show that it doesn’t make sense.
-Decorah is a forward-thinking community with the people and resources successfully to complete a municipalization project!
+Decorah is a forward-thinking community with the people and resources to successfully complete a municipalization project.

-Yes.
-All municipal electric utilities belong to Federal Emergency Management Agency (FEMA) approved mutual aid pacts through state, regional, and national organizations.
+When it comes to response to major events, all municipal electric utilities belong to Federal Emergency Management Agency (FEMA) approved mutual aid pacts through state, regional, and national organizations.
 These agreements have been tested and proven in the aftermath of tornadoes, ice storms, floods, fires and other emergencies.
 The way it works is that the affected utility makes a call to one of the designated mutual aid coordinators in their region with an initial assessment of the damage.
 The coordinator then takes responsibility for mobilizing crews, equipment, and materials from other municipal utilities.
 Responding utilities are eventually reimbursed for time and materials.
 In the case of a designated federal disaster, much of the cost of restoration for a municipal utility or rural electric cooperative is covered by FEMA.

 For example, Winneshiek County residents may remember a line of storms that passed through northeast Iowa last July.
 A tornado hit McGregor at 6:15 p.m. on July 19, destroying buildings and causing the loss of power to a thousand residents and businesses.
 The city’s electric crew was on the job within 20 minutes and initiated mutual aid.
 The initial estimate for the time needed to restore power was 3 to 5 days, but thanks to rapid response of neighboring municipal utilities and rural electric cooperatives, service was restored to nearly all customers within 48 hours (some badly damaged properties were not ready to be reconnected).
-Crews from Cedar Falls, Waverly, Maquoketa, Bellevue as well as neighboring rural cooperatives took part in the restoration of service in McGregor.
+Crews from Cedar Falls, Waverly, Maquoketa, and Bellevue, as well as neighboring rural cooperatives, took part in the restoration of service in McGregor.
 Cedar Falls Utilities also sent a manager to assist in organizing the response.

 When needed, mutual aid can take place under the same terms through regional and national agreements.
 A Decorah municipal utility could expect support from municipal utilities in Minnesota and Wisconsin.
 Sometimes, damage can be so widespread, such as in ice storms that crews might need to come from some distance.
 A few years ago, customers throughout western Iowa lost power because of an ice storm.
 Many municipal utilities have most of their distribution systems underground, but even they could not provide all the help needed in the area.
 In that case, utility crews from as far away as Muscatine were working in northwest Iowa.
 More recently, when hurricane Irma hit Florida last September, line workers from Alta, Ames, Denison, Lake Park, Muscatine, Sioux Center, and Spencer were mobilized to assist with the restoration.